levelup/Android-HttpClient/HttpClient-Async/README.md

 A module for HttpClient asynchronous client to easily do network queries outside of the UI thread.

-Your AsyncHttpCallback is run in the UI thread after the query has finished processing the InputStream.
+Your `AsyncHttpCallback` is run in the UI thread after the query has finished processing the `InputStream`.
 There are helper API to simply query a String.
-You can also use the HttpClient's InputStreamParser interface to proces the data the way you want in the network thread, for example to process the data with GSon.
+You can also use the HttpClient's `InputStreamParser` interface to proces the data the way you want in the network thread, for example to process the data with GSon.

 By default the network tasks run in a pool of 3 * NumberOfProcessor but you can change the default Executor or use a different one per query.